spex-xray/spex-help/_sources/reference/commands/obin.rst.txt

 the local count rate at the given energy and the number of resolution elements.
 The better the statistics, the smaller the bin size.

+..
+Note:: Usually, the ignore command and the obin command are used around the same time.
+The safest order is to ignore parts of the spectrum first and then re-bin it.
+If the bin command is done first and then parts of the spectrum are ignored using a different energy range, then bins at the edges of the energy range could end up being reduced in width.

 Syntax
 ~~~~~~